Financial Trauma

 How Financial Trauma Affects The Body

+The brain often treats financial threat as a survival threat.
 When financial uncertainty continues month after month, many people experience the same physiological responses associated with chronic stress.

 Sleep Problems